 The modern city of Tula de Allende lies on the edge of the Valley of México, 50km north of Mexico City.
-A pleasant enough regional centre with an impressive, if fortress-like, mid-sixteenth-century Franciscan monastery and church, it is most notable for the wonderful pre-Hispanic pyramid site of Tula, 2km north of the centre.
+A pleasant enough regional centre with an impressive, if fortress-like (and inside quite plain), mid-sixteenth-century cathedral and Franciscan monastery, Tula is most notable for its wonderful pre-Hispanic pyramid site, located 2km north of the town centre.

 Tula’s archeological site

 Only a small part of Tula’s archeological site itself is of interest: though the city spreads over some considerable area only some of it has been excavated, and the outlying digs are holes in the ground, meaningful only to the archeologists who created them.
 The ceremonial centre, however, has been partly restored.
 The significance of the site is made much clearer if your Spanish is up to translating all the information presented in the museum by the entrance, and filled with fragments of Atlantes, Chac-mools and basalt heads, along with assorted bits of sculpture and frieze.

 The site’s centrepiece is the low, five-stepped pyramid of the Templo de Tlahuizcalpantecuhtli (Temple of the Morning Star, or Pyramid B), atop which stand the Atlantes – giant, 5m-tall basalt figures that originally supported the roof of the sanctuary and represent Quetzalcoatl in his guise as the morning star, dressed as a Toltec warrior.
 The figures wear elaborately embroidered loincloths, sandals and feathered helmets, and sport ornaments around their necks and legs – for protection, each bears a sun-shaped shield on his back and a chest piece in the form of a stylized butterfly.
 Each also carries an atlatl, or spear-thrower, in his right hand and arrows or javelins in his left.